 Meet the Staff

-She is a graduate of the University of Michigan, where she received degrees in Violin Performance, Organizational Studies and Performing Arts Management.
-While at the University of Michigan, Rowan co-founded the Mentors for the Ypsilanti Youth Orchestra, a student organization partnering with the Ypsilanti Youth Orchestra that provides mentorship to orchestra members.
+Rowan is a graduate of the University of Michigan, where she received degrees in Violin Performance, Organizational Studies and Performing Arts Management.
+While at the University of Michigan, she co-founded the Mentors for the Ypsilanti Youth Orchestra, a student organization partnering with the Ypsilanti Youth Orchestra that provides mentorship to orchestra members.
 Originally from Ann Arbor, Michigan, Rowan is excited to be back living and working in her home state.

 Dan Trahey is a musician, composer, educator, social entrepreneur and architect for dozens of "social change through music" programs in the United States, South America and Europe.
 He was instrumental in the creation of the Baltimore Symphony Orchestra’s OrchKids program, where he currently serves as Artistic Director.
 Trahey also founded the El Sistema-inspired program Tuned-In at the Peabody Conservatory, where he teaches creative composition and community engagement.